In Syria, Obama must win trust to beat Islamic State

 Some are even seeking clerical opinions on whether it would be permissible to fight alongside the United States if it launched air strikes against Islamic State in Syria, for example, said a rebel in Deir al-Zor province, which is mostly controlled by the group.

-Obama, due to outline his strategy for combating Islamic State later on Wednesday, has signalled that Sunni Muslim states in the region must play a role.
+Obama, due to outline his strategy for combating Islamic State later on Wednesday, has signaled that Sunni Muslim states in the region must play a role.

 "The question is: Is Saudi Arabia, or another Muslim country instead of America and the West, able to help us fight?" said the fighter, who was recently forced to surrender his weapons to Islamic State.